Eschatologue/CM_wiki/docs/class/sorcerer/arcane.md

 > *Unleash Pure, Unfiltered, Arcane Power*

 Your sorcerous power are drawn from an innate connection with the Weave, the very foundation of magic itself.
-Where a wizard would tap into the Weave through precise incanatation and careful study, you are the one with it, shaping it through instinct and willpower.
+Where a wizard would tap into the Weave through precise incanatation and careful study, you are the one with it, shaping it through sheer instinct and willpower.

-> *Written by [Ungsy](https://www.gmbinder.com/share/-MseG602S4oVxuRROJle/-MuG9-FUws2E9PRYM1OL) - Adapted to 2024 PHB by Eschatologue*

 ### Level 3: Arcane Attunement